tomsitter/tomsitter.github.io/_posts/2020-06-04-recurrent-neural-networks.md

 * Salmon density (higher densities allow them to move from fish-to-fish more easily)

 As for neural network architecture, I'm looking at a many-to-many recurrent neural network looks like both a fun and [powerful](https://karpathy.github.io/2015/05/21/rnn-effectiveness/) architecture.
 Furthermore, it caused me more issues than any other architecture during my class work, so it is work get more experience with.
 Yes, I know that most problems don't start with a solution.. but I'm doing this for my own learning as a primary goal, and to solve the sea lice problem as a hopeful outcome.

+## Finding the fish farms and temperature readings

+Doing a bit of googling, I was able to location the coordinates of all of the fish farms, as well as the location of a number of lighthouses across the coast of BC and Vancouver island.
+Fortunately, lighthouses report temperature and salinity data so they would be an excellent source of data.

+The first thing I need to do is see if the locations of the fish farms and lighthouses overlap enough that I can use some of them.
+I brought the coordinates into pydeck and plotted heatmaps around the points to get an idea of overlap.
+Unfortunately, it isn't great.
+Lighthouses tend to be located on islands and points reaching out into the ocean, whereas fish farms are in sheltered inlets and in the Discovery Islands.
+Clearly I will need another source of data.

+{% include figure image_path="/assets/images/lightstation_vs_farm_overlap.PNG" alt="Locations of fish farms in BC" caption="Locations of fish farms in BC.
+Lighthouses are in red and fish farms are in blue" %}

+## Satellites to the rescue?

+Another source of temperature and salinity data could be from satellite surveillance provided by the NASA PODAAC website.
+These are promising since there are freely available high resolution global temperature datasets (I am using one called [MUR-JPL-L4-GLOB-v4.1](https://doi.org/10.5067/GHGMR-4FJ04)).
+Browing through the literature indicates that these [may not be most accurate measures](https://www.frontiersin.org/articles/10.3389/fmars.2018.00121/full), but other [researchers have used them for predictions](https://podaac.jpl.nasa.gov/dataset/MUR-JPL-L4-GLOB-v4.1), so I'll have to give them a try.

+{% include figure image_path="/assets/images/sst_example.PNG" alt="Sea Surface Temperature obtained from the " caption="Locations of fish farms in BC.
+Lighthouses are in red and fish farms are in blue" %}

+## What's next?

+My next step is to start processing this temperature and salinity data into a useful format so I can match it particular farms.
+I've also begun to look at the reported sea lice numbers, but work will be needed to get this into a readily analyzable format.
+Another question I have is what other metrics I can include in my dataset to help give my model a fighting chance.
+Stay tuned.